-- ensure that Terms and Conditions exist governing the provision and use of services relating to the Scheme; - ensure that such Terms and Conditions are consistent with the Rulebook; - ensure that such Terms and Conditions make adequate provision for the Beneficiary Bank's succession, in accordance with the Rulebook; - be able to process SCT Inst Transactions as defined in the Rulebook, 24 hours a day on all Calendar Days of the year.
-This includes all business continuity arrangements set up by the Beneficiary Bank itself or on behalf of the Beneficiary Bank to guarantee the processing of SCT Inst Transactions; - provide Beneficiaries with adequate information on the respective rights and obligations of the Originator, Beneficiary, Originator Bank and Beneficiary Bank in relation to the Scheme, and information about the service level offered and any charges that apply to the service being performed; - provide to the Beneficiary the IBAN and BIC relating to his Payment Account; - enter into a contract directly or indirectly with a CSM on the basis of terms that would enable it to deliver on its settlement obligations as defined in the Rulebook towards the Originator Bank and other processing obligations described in the Rulebook; - apply the standards set out in the SCT Inst Scheme Inter-Bank Implementation Guidelines to the processing of its received payment transactions and to the provision of information to its Customers; - effect Exception Processing in accordance with the Rulebook; - receive the SCT Inst Transaction from the Originator Bank and Immediately Make the Funds Available to the Beneficiary identified by the IBAN in the SCT Inst Transaction as the unique identifier, provided that applicable regulations in relation to money laundering and terrorist financing have been complied with; - validate the syntax of the SCT Inst Transaction, accept it if it is in accordance with the requirements of the Rulebook, and carry out Exception Processing in accordance with the Rulebook if it is invalid together with a reason code; - Make Funds Available to the Beneficiary with the full amount of the payment in accordance with the maximum execution time defined in section 4.2.3, or for a lesser amount subject to any agreement with the Beneficiary under which the Beneficiary Bank may deduct its own fees from the amount transferred before crediting the Beneficiary's Payment Account; - sends a positive confirmation message or a negative confirmation message to the Originator Bank respecting maximum execution time defined in section 4.2.3 indicating either that Funds have been Made Available to the Beneficiary or the SCT Inst Transaction has been rejected; - in the event of a dispute, provide to the Originator Bank an explanation as to how an SCT Inst Transaction has been processed and any further information reasonably requested; - comply with applicable provisions issued from time to time in relation to risk management as set out in the Rulebook and Annex II; - ensure the ongoing compliance of its own rules, procedures and agreements with the laws and regulations applicable to them;
+- ensure that Terms and Conditions exist governing the provision and use of services relating to the Scheme; - ensure that such Terms and Conditions are consistent with the Rulebook; - ensure that such Terms and Conditions make adequate provision for the Beneficiary Bank's succession, in accordance with the Rulebook; - provide Beneficiaries with adequate information on the respective rights and obligations of the Originator, Beneficiary, Originator Bank and Beneficiary Bank in relation to the Scheme, and information about the service level offered and any charges that apply to the service being performed;

-- enter into an agreement governing the provision and use of services relating to the Scheme only after applying the principles of Know Your Customer; - ensure that such agreement is consistent with the Rulebook and that such agreement is complete, unambiguous and enforceable; - enter into legally binding agreements with their SEPA Instant Credit Transfer service providers covering all functions performed by those providers in direct connection with the scheme, ensure that such agreements are complete, unambiguous and enforceable on each contractual party and safeguard the ongoing compliance of such agreements with the laws applicable to them; - require the CSM(s) to which it is connected to act in compliance with the scheme rules; - provide Beneficiaries with adequate information on their risks as well as the respective rights and obligations of the Originator, Beneficiary, Originator Bank and Beneficiary Bank, where relevant, including those specified in the applicable legislation, in relation to the SEPA Instant Credit Transfer as well as the Scheme in question, and information about the service level offered and any charges that apply to the service being performed; - immediately (without any further delay) report to the EPC about unmitigated Risks of scheme-wide Importance and about Major Incidents that affect the smooth functioning of the Scheme; - without delay report to the EPC about issues or complaints related to SCT Inst Transactions that were raised by Originators or Beneficiaries and about internal or external audit findings, where such issues, complaints or findings are of scheme-wide importance.
+- apply the standards set out in the Credit Transfer Scheme Inter-Bank Implementation Guidelines to the processing of its received payment instructions and to the provision of information to its Customers. - effect exception processing in accordance with the Rulebook; - receive the SEPA Credit Transfer from the Originator Bank and credit the account of the Beneficiary identified by the IBAN in the Credit Transfer Instruction as the unique identifier, provided that applicable regulations in relation to money laundering and terrorist financing have been complied with; - validate the syntax of the Credit Transfer Instruction, accept it if it is in accordance with the requirements of the Rulebook, and carry out exception processing in accordance with the Rulebook if it is invalid together with a reason code; - credit the account of the Beneficiary with the full amount of the payment in accordance with the time cycle defined in Chapter 4, or for a lesser amount subject to any agreement with the Beneficiary under which the Beneficiary Bank may deduct its own fees from the amount transferred before crediting the Beneficiary's account; - in the event of a dispute, provide to the Originator Bank an explanation as to how a Credit Transfer Instruction has been processed and any further information reasonably requested; - provide to the Beneficiary the IBAN and BIC relating to his account; - ensure the ongoing compliance of its own rules, procedures and agreements with the laws, regulations and generic supervisory requirements applicable to them; - enter into an agreement governing the provision and use of services relating to the Scheme only after applying the principles of Know Your Customer; - ensure that such agreement is consistent with the Rulebook and that such agreement is complete, unambiguous and enforceable; - enter into legally binding agreements with their credit transfer service providers covering all functions performed by those providers in direct connection with the scheme, ensure that such agreements are complete, unambiguous and enforceable on each contractual party and safeguard the ongoing compliance of such agreements with the laws applicable to them; - require the CSM(s) to which it is connected to act in compliance with the scheme rules; - provide Beneficiaries with adequate information on their risks as well as the respective rights and obligations of the Originator, Beneficiary, Originator Bank and Beneficiary Bank, where relevant, including those specified in the applicable legislation, in relation to the SEPA credit transfer as well as the Scheme in question, and information about the service level offered and any charges that apply to the service being performed; - immediately (without any further delay) report to the EPC about unmitigated Risks of scheme-wide Importance and about Major Incidents that affect the smooth functioning of the Scheme; - without delay report to the EPC about issues or complaints related to SCT Transactions that were raised by Originators or Beneficiaries and about internal or external audit findings, where such issues, complaints or findings are of scheme-wide importance.